Bongani Zungu: International career

 Zungu made his debut for South Africa in a 2–0 win against Burkina Faso on 17 August 2013.
 He scored his first international goal against Swaziland on 15 November 2013, with South Africa winning 3–0.

 Personal life

 In July 2014 Zungu was a victim of a hi-jacking when a group of armed men made off with his car outside his home in Duduza.
+He is currently dating Cindy Mahlangu and welcomed their first child in 2022.